alanpaulprice/git-cheatsheet/README.md

 ```
 git commit --amend
 ```
-edit the last commit. if ```-m "<new message>"``` is passed, the message will be edited. if any files are staged when ammending, they will be added to the last commit.
+edit the last commit. if ```-m "<new message>"``` is passed, the message will be edited. if any changes are staged when ammending, they will be added to the last commit.

 ---